Summer Learning 2024

 Art & Communication ~Mr. Crackel

 Students began the week by visiting and interacting with business leaders and entrepreneurs from around the Battle Creek area.
 They learned insights like selecting an ideal business location, how to recruit and hire employees, and how to effectively advertise their businesses.
-Students will be applying these lessons throughout the rest of their time as they create a product or service, develop a comprehensive business plan for their ideas, and utilize creative communication strategies as they bring their ideas to market.
+They also explored career pathways that will be accessible to them in the coming years.
+Students will be applying these lessons throughout the rest of their time as they play the part of an inventor and entrepreneurs, taking their ideas through the various stages of a business plan and marketing their products in a variety of creative formats.

-Mid and end of the this first week students brainstormed careers that help people and animals.
-After choosing a career path, students began to draw and create an invention that would make people or animals' lives better.
-The invention focused on a service that can eventually be mobile and taken to their people or animals.
-Wednesday, students put their idea to work and made sketches and built their invention.
-Ultimately, students will plan, design, create, and market their service.
+This first week students visited businesses located in downtown Battle Creek.
+Also, local businesses presented information about jobs/careers to our students.
+After these experiences, students brainstormed what they wanted to do for a career.
+Most students want to help humans or animals.
+After choosing a career path, students began to draw and create an invention that would improve human or animal lives.
+The invention focused on a mobile service that can be taken to their people or animals.
+Wednesday and Thursday, students put their ideas to work, made sketches, and built their inventions.

 Engineering ~Miss Whitmyer